Data-Efficient Error Mitigation for Physical and Algorithmic Errors in a Hamiltonian Simulation: Data-efficient physical and algorithmic extrapolation

 From the above equation, we see that the distance between $\mathcal{E}_\text{TR}$ and $\mathcal{U}_\text{TR}$ could be proportional to $p_\text{global}$, i.e., $D\pqty{\mathcal{E}_\text{TR},\mathcal{U}_\text{TR}} \propto p_\text{global}$.
 Thus, an optimized Trotter number could be given by

-for positive constant $c$.
-We expect that if we choose only data points satisfying \cref{eq:opt_Trotter_num_depends_on_physical_error_rate} for a fixed constant $c$, the corresponding extrapolation would suppress both physical and algorithmic errors and also more data-efficient than the previously proposed two-dimensional extrapolation.
+for a positive constant $c$, which would depend on the number of qubits $n$, the simulation time $t$, and the parameters of a given Hamiltonian, as we will see later.
+We expect that if we choose only data points satisfying \cref{eq:opt_Trotter_num_depends_on_physical_error_rate} for a fixed constant $c$, the corresponding extrapolation would suppress both physical and algorithmic errors and also be more data-efficient than the previously proposed two-dimensional extrapolation.

 The error rate of the global depolarizing noise could be related to that of the local stochastic noise.
-Suppose that a quantum circuit consists of $n$ qubits.
+Suppose that a quantum circuit with $N$ quantum gates.
 Assuming that the local stochastic noise $\mathcal{N}_\text{local}$ that acts on a quantum state with probability $p_\text{local}$ occurs after each quantum gate.
-Then, the probability that a quantum state is not affected by all of the local noise channels per depth would be approximated by $1 - np_\text{local}$.
-Thus, given that all of the local noise channels in a quantum circuit are modeled by one global depolarizing noise, the error rate of global depolarizing noise $p_\text{global}$ is $\mathcal{O}\pqty{np_\text{local}}$.
+Then, the probability that a quantum state is not affected by all of the local noise channels per depth would be approximated by $1 - Np_\text{local}$.
+Thus, given that all of the local noise channels in a quantum circuit are modeled by one global depolarizing noise, the error rate of global depolarizing noise $p_\text{global}$ is $\mathcal{O}\pqty{Np_\text{local}}$.

+By analyzing the Trotter error shown in \cref{eq:remainder} or a tighter bound \cite{childsTheoryTrotterError2021}, we can reduce a more fine-grained optimal Trotter number.
+For example, let us consider the dynamics of a 1D transverse-field Ising model